Pingalwara: Almshouse

 Currently Pingalwara has facilities for 1080 patients who are fed, housed and looked after thanks to generous support of various philanthropists.
 The unclaimed bodies of the deceased are donated to Government Medical College, Amritsar for research and teaching purposes.

 The main branch houses the Administrative Complex, A Female ward, Children's ward, Rehabilitation Centre, Printing Press, Dispensary, Medical Lab, Dental Centre and the Common Kitchen.

+Environmentalism

+Pingalwara is also involved environmental efforts.